 Curious about more use cases for UX Design and Research?
 Read our primer on AI and UX here.

-- Experience level with Prompting: Technically you could buy GPT4 access and use it to do almost anything.
+Technically you could buy GPT4 access and use it to do almost anything.
 If you truly know how to use prompting to gain efficiency in your workflow, go ahead and do this.
-If you don’t have time to try 50 different prompts, chunk your data into smaller parts, ensure security measure are being met—just choose an AI tool purpose built for user research.
+If you don’t have time to try 50 different prompts, chunk your data into smaller parts, and ensure security measures are being met—just choose an AI tool purpose-built for user research.

 UX research AI is taking the world by storm, promising to revolutionize the way we gather and analyze user insights.
 But what do researchers really think about this new frontier?
 We've talked to UX professionals in the trenches to get their take on the benefits and challenges of using AI in their research practice.